juanibiapina/roadrunner/README.md

 ## Syntax

 Configuration is done using the `ROADRUNNER_PROMPT` environment variable.
-There are four types of expressions: literals, placeholders, sections and integrations.
+There are four types of expressions: literals, interpolations, sections and conditionals.

 ### Literals